Asian American New York Property Agent

 5) Market the property at the eventual sale

 Deal example (photo below): Represented multiple clients who bought at new launch condo The Sutton in Midtown East.
-Booked at pre-construction discount, waited 2 years for completion, rented out immediately to high quality tenants upon completion.
+Booked at pre-construction discount, waited 2 years for completion, rented out immediately upon completion.
 Buying decision driven by proximity to United Nations, Citigroup Center, Blackstone, BlackRock headquarters.

 Wei Min’s article, Buying New Launch vs Resale Condo in Manhattan